bailey27/cppcryptfs/INSTALL.md

 ---------
 cppcryptfs uses OpenSSL for doing the actual encrypting and decrypting of data.

-Please refer to the "INSTALL" file from the openssl distribution in case these instructions don't work.
+Please refer to the "INSTALL" file from the OpenSSL distribution in case these instructions don't work.

 First clone OpenSSL